blu0/blu0.github.io/LSAWalkthrough.md

 ![Image of meterpreter2](https://blu0.github.io/LSAWalkthrough/LSAmeterpreter2.png)

-The reverse shell is successful, getting some system info.
+The reverse shell is successful, so I check what directory I'm in, use the `shell` command, get my TTY shell with python using `python -c 'import pty; pty.spawn("/bin/sh")'`, and get some basic system info.

-I tried the WordPress password for root, but it isn't working.
+I tried the WordPress password to switch to root, but that's too easy and of course it doesn't work.

-Moved to /tmp and did a quick wget from my attack machine (ensure apache is running on Kali) to download the linuxprivchecker.py script.
-Ran it, but found nothing obvious.
+Moved to /tmp and did a quick wget from my attack machine (ensure apache is running on Kali) to download the [linuxprivchecker.py](http://www.securitysift.com/download/linuxprivchecker.py) script.
+Ran it, but found nothing too obvious at first glance.
 I'll poke around some more with what I already have and come back to it if I get stuck.

 Maybe there is another user in the database or another database.